notmyname/swift/doc/source/development_saio.rst

 development.
 The virtual machine will emulate running a four node Swift cluster.

 * Get Ubuntu 12.04 LTS (Precise Pangolin) 64 bit server image.
+Fedora 16 or later works too, but this guide is focused on Ubuntu.
+Substitute your local commands to suit, e.g. "yum update" for "apt-get update".

 * Create guest virtual machine from the Ubuntu image.
   In addition to the required primary drive, create 4 additional hard disks.
+  Instructions below presume that they are visible in the VM as emulated SCSI drives /dev/sdX.
+Substitute /dev/vdX if necessary.

-  Set the hostname to `saio` and the initial user to `swift`.
+* Set the hostname to `saio` and the initial user to `swift` (this step is specific to Ubuntu).

 * Run apt-get update; apt-get upgrade